What Ifs & Maybes

-What Ifs & Maybes is the third studio album by British singer-songwriter Tom Grennan.
-It is scheduled to be released on 9 June 2023.
-Grennan began recording the album in April 2021 and finished in July 2022, during which time he collaborated with musicians including Jamie Scott, LostBoy and The Six.
-The album was preceded by the singles "Remind Me", "All These Nights", "You Are Not Alone" and "Here", and will be supported by a UK arena tour beginning in March 2023.
+What Ifs & Maybes is the third studio album by the English singer-songwriter Tom Grennan.
+It was released on 16 June 2023 by Insanity Records and Sony Music Entertainment.
+Grennan began recording the album in April 2021 and finished in July 2022, during which time he collaborated with musicians including Jamie Scott, Lostboy, and The Six.
+The album was preceded by the singles "Remind Me", "All These Nights", "You Are Not Alone", "Here" and "How Does It Feel" and was supported by a UK arena tour that began in March 2023.
+The digital version of the album features collaborations with KSI and Joel Corry.